WDCommunity/wdpksrc/README.rst

     apt-get install libxml2:i386

-Ensure you have openssl v1.0.x, not openssl v1.1+.
+Ensure you have openssl v1.0.x, not openssl v1.1+ (as is the case on Ubuntu 18).

 Docker
 ^^^^^^